ros4pro/learn-hugo/content/english/vision/object_detection_tf2/evaluate_network_inferences/index.md

 ## Evaluate the re-trained network

-The Python script plot_object_detection_saved_model.py let's you operate the re-trained network with any new images, the arguments are:
+The Python script `plot_object_detection_saved_model.py` let's you operate the re-trained network with any new images, the arguments are:
 * `-p`: the name of the project
-* `-m`: the path of the `... /saved/` folder containing the weight files of the trained network
+* `-s`: the path of the `... /saved/` folder containing the weight files of the trained network
 * `-i`: the path of the images folder or the path of the image file to analyze
 * `-n`: the maximum number of objects to be detected
 * `-t`: the detection threshold (_threshold_) expressed in% (optional, default value: 50%).